How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 Principal and interest

+Think of these two as the foundation of your mortgage bill.
 Mortgage payments are typically amortized.
 This means that when you first start paying your mortgage, you’ll be paying less toward the principal and more toward the interest each month.
 As you pay the loan down, you’ll start paying more toward your principal.

 Mortgage insurance (if you’re required to pay it)

-Your policy — which should cost between 0.5% and 1% of the loan amount — is split into 12 even payments that show up on your monthly mortgage bill.
+Your policy, which should cost between 0.5% and 1% of the loan amount, is split into 12 even payments that show up on your monthly mortgage bill.

 Property and school taxes

+Taxes can make up a surprisingly large chunk of your mortgage bill, depending on where you live.
 Instead of paying for taxes all at once at tax time, if your taxes are “escrowed” or “impounded,” they are instead spread out evenly across your mortgage payments.
 So if your yearly taxes are $4,000, you’d pay about $333 per month on your mortgage bill.

 Homeowner’s insurance

-Make sure you check with your lender on whether your homeowner’s insurance and property taxes will be impounded.
-(They will generally require it if you are putting less than 20% down, 10% in some states).
+Like your property taxes, sometimes, your homeowner’s insurance premium is rolled into your mortgage payment, with your policy spread out across 12 months.
+Make sure to check with your lender on whether your homeowner’s insurance and property taxes will be impounded.
+They will generally require it if you are putting less than 20% down, 10% in some states.

 When do you make your first mortgage payment?